-The contributors were Dan Trink, Bill Sonnemaker, Geoff Girvitz, Nick Tumminello, Neghar Fonooni, Mark Young, Jon-Erik Kawamoto, Greg Robins, Michael Torres, Roger Lawson, Cassandra Forsyth, Sam Leahey, Dean Somerset, Scott Tate, and myself.
+Our contributors included Dan Trink, Bill Sonnemaker, Geoff Girvitz, Nick Tumminello, Neghar Fonooni, Mark Young, Jon-Erik Kawamoto, Greg Robins, Michael Torres, Roger Lawson, Cassandra Forsythe, Sam Leahey, Dean Somerset, Scott Tate, and me.

-1. Train people – Don’t just talk or write about it.
+1. Train people – The only way to get better at personal training is to gain experience with real clients.
+Don’t just talk or write about it.
 Do it.
 Boom.

 3. Identify your mavens – Figure out who the neighborhood influencers are and encourage them to try out a session.
-Offer them a free membership or training sessions.
-Give them more than you would give to other new members.
-The referral network they possess is valuable.
-Some good examples are real estate agents, dentists, and doctors.
+These could be people like local real estate agents, dentists, or doctors.
+Offer them a free membership or training session and go above and beyond.
+Your goal is to get them to mention you to their valuable referral networks.

-4. Bend but don’t break – Not every client needs a perfectly put-together program.
+4. Bend, but don’t break – Not every client needs a perfectly put-together program.
 In fact, most won’t follow it.
-Figuring out how to alter your program for the individual’s needs is pertinent, if not required, to your success.
+Instead, adjust your program to each individual’s needs and goals.

-5. Follow Through – If you say you are going to do something, do it.
+5. Follow through – If you say you’re going to do something, do it.
 If you don’t have the time, then don’t commit to something you can’t deliver on.

-6. Educate – Your job is not to just facilitate training; it’s to teach as well.
-Send your clients articles, write blog posts that answer questions they have, and take a few minutes to explain something you feel they should know more about.
+6. Educate – Your job is not just to facilitate training but also to teach.
+Send your clients articles, write blog posts to answer their questions, and take a few minutes to explain topics you feel they should know more about.

 7. Never stop training people – Don’t train people for five years and then think you can make a career out of consulting.
 You still have a ton more to learn and experience.
 The best trainers are created through years of hard work and dedicated study.